 It is difficult to achieve quality control if there is no proper implementation strategy.
 It is the responsibility of the management to create these measures and introduce them to health workers.
 This will only be possible with great knowledge and skills at different levels of the quality assurance process.

-It is therefore important to heavily invest in the training of managers in various skills such as communication, delegation, leadership, and coaching.
+Therefore, it is important to invest in the training of managers in various skills such as communication, delegation, leadership, and coaching heavily.
 Management training is important for the healthcare system because it is the focal point when it comes to the implementation of quality control.
-Technology is changing and it is important to offer managers and employees adequate training on how to handle modern medical equipment.
+Technology is changing, and it is important to offer managers and employees adequate training on handling modern medical equipment.

 Managers are the ones who determine if the employees will adhere to the set standards or not.
-As such, there should be a strong support to the management team – particularly in terms of regular training programs aimed at imparting knowledge and skills to managers at all levels of the organization.
+As such, there should be a strong support to the management team – particularly in terms of regular training programs to impart knowledge and skills to managers at all levels of the organization.
 The facility should set aside funds dedicated to training as well as refresher training for all medical employees.

-Generally speaking, healthcare is one of the most sensitive industries and that’s why the importance of quality control cannot be ignored.
-There is a need for those concerned with QA to put measures that promote adherence in various hospitals and other healthcare facilities.
+Generally speaking, healthcare is one of the most sensitive industries, and that’s why the importance of quality control cannot be ignored.
+There is a need for those concerned with QA to promote adherence in various hospitals and other healthcare facilities.
 Besides that, those who violate the set standards should be individually held accountable for their mistake.

-The lives of patients depend on how the healthcare facilities adhere to the set rules and regulations in the medical industry.
-It is the responsibility of the leadership of every healthcare institution to ensure that there is strict compliance to guarantee the safety of both patients and employees.
-There should be constant follow up by the management to ensure that all set standards are being followed by workers.
+Patients’ lives depend on how the healthcare facilities adhere to the set rules and regulations in the medical industry.
+It is the responsibility of every healthcare institution’s leadership to ensure that there is strict compliance to guarantee the safety of both patients and employees.
+There should be constant follow-up by the management to ensure that workers are following all set standards.